remidinishanth/blockchain_learnings/structure_architecture.md

 Participants can validate the transaction contents.

 Does the UTXO's reference input exist in the network state?
 This is the only one of the many validation criteria.
-Recall our demonstrated scenario.
-This is similar to Amy asking Kevin to verify the money in the envelope to be $10,000.
+Say Alice gives Bob $10,000 in an envelope.
+This is similar to Alice asking Bob to verify the money in the envelope to be $10,000.

 REF: https://www.adityathebe.com/what-does-it-mean-to-own-bitcoins